-Growth and Development: Biology 220 Cellular and Molecular Biology: Biology 253
+1. Growth and Development: Biology 220

+2. Cellular and Molecular Biology: Biology 253

-3. Physiological and Biochemical Principles:
+3. Physiological and Biochemical

-Biology 240
+Principles: Biology 240

 4. Biology Theory Biology 475

 Students in this program must complete additional semester hours in biology, including BIO 247 and electives.
 Students must also include Biology 300's sections as specified in "Other Biology Requirements" section of catalog and BIO 300 C is required.
-Other requirements include PHI 353 (3 sh), 8 semester hours in chemistry, CHEM 111 and 112, and 6 semester hours in mathematics, MAT 109 and 110, and 4 semester hours of Physics - PHY 151.
+Other requirements include PHI 353 (3 sh), 8 semester hours in chemistry, CHEM 111 and 112, and 6 semester hours of Physics - PHY 151.
 The students will consult with their advisor concerning the requirement for the university distribution courses.